tetsufmbio/taxallnomy/README.md

 hierarchical structure as the original database from NCBI Taxonomy.

 ### 6) tax_data table
-This table provides information about each txid comprising the tree.
+This table provides information about each txid comprising the NCBI Taxonomy.

 Column          | Description
 ----------------|---------------------------------------------------------------------
-txid            | NCBI taxonomy ID of a organism (primary key) rank            | Taxonomic rank of txid rankType        | Specify if the rank on rank column was assigned by taxallnomy (1) or not (0) name            | Scientific name of txid
+txid            | NCBI taxonomy ID of a organism (primary key) rank            | Taxonomic rank of txid rankType        | Specify if the rank of a txid was assigned by taxallnomy (1) or not (0) name            | Scientific name of txid
 comname         | Common name of txid
 unclassified    | 1 if txid is part of unclassified group*, 0 otherwise